(NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

 Warning! – This one is Graphic!

 Imagine building a log cabin out in the wilderness.
-By accident, you crush one of your hands.
+By accident, you crush your left hand.
 The smell of blood and the sound of your yelling has attracted a Bear.
-You don’t know about the Bear…, yet!

 You calm down gradually and start taking care of your hand.
 The pain has subsided a little and maybe things are not as bad as they look.
-The Bear decides that this is the time, and charges from out of nowhere.
+The bear decides that this is the time, and charges from out of nowhere.

 How does anyone do that?